mashu/ImmuneDiscover.jl/docs/src/index.md

 - `-t, --top`: Saves at most N records of flank and sequence.
 (Default: 1)
 - `--types`: Types of RSS to extract.
 (Default: "heptamer,spacer,nonamer")
 - `-a, --affix`: The length of the remaining prefix or suffix to extract.
 (Default: 14)
+- `-r, --refgene`: Space separated reference genes to use for computing ratio.
+(Default: "")
+- `-l, --limit`: Limit to this number of sequences, zero means no limit.
+(Default: 0)

 ### Exact output
 The output is a TSV file containing the following columns: